Ashanti Region: Healthcare

 Healthcare in the region is managed by the Ashanti Regional Health Directorate (RHD), which is headed by Dr. Emmanuel Tinkorang.
 Under the agency there are 43 smaller district health directorates managed by their respective district.

 There are about 1,654 health facilities in the region, mostly consisting of CHPS facilities (Note: CHPS hospitals are a national technique to help provide essential health services to communities who lack access to proper health care.) and health centers.
-This is a list of the most popular hospitals in the Ashanti Region:
+This is a list of some hospitals in the Ashanti Region: